Welcome to the spatialLIBD

 CRAN.
 Then install spatialLIBD

-from Bioconductor the following code:
+Bioconductor using the following code:

-if (!requireNamespace("BiocManager", quietly = TRUE))
+if (!requireNamespace("BiocManager", quietly = TRUE)) {

 install.packages("BiocManager")